The art of knowing

 how to apologize

-Knowing when and how to say sorry can help to rebuild relationships and improve trust
+Knowing when and how to say sorry can rebuild relationships and improve trust

 By Angela Civitella

-– It shows your remorse over your actions.
+• It conveys genuine remorse for your actions.

-– It acknowledges the hurt that your actions have caused to someone else.
+• It acknowledges the harm those actions have caused to someone else.

 There are many reasons why you should make a sincere apology when you’ve hurt someone unnecessarily or have made a mistake.